davenverse/shellfish/docs/tutorial/creating_cli.md

   email: Email
 )
 ```
-The type aliases are just for better readability, but you can use refined types provided by nice libraries like [Iron Types](https://github.com/Iltotore/iron), but for the sake of simplicity, we will use plain strings.
+The type aliases are great, not only for added readability, but they also provide a way of not accidentally passing the wrong argument to the function.
+You can also use refined types provided by nice libraries like [Iron Types](https://github.com/Iltotore/iron), but for the sake of simplicity, we will use plain strings.

 We will also need a function to display the contact in a nice format.
 If you came from Java, this function is known to `toString()`.
 But in Scala, we use `show` for this purpose.

+`~/src/main/shellfish/contacts/domain/contact.scala`
 ```scala 3
 case class Contact( ... ):
   def show: String = s"""